cassidy-andrew/AU-UV_ices/README.md

      |      baseline_p : (list) parameters from the fit of the rayleigh scattering
      |                   baseline.
 None until subtract_baseline() has been run.
      |      bkgd : (pandas.DataFrame) The averaged background data.
-     |      bkgd_files : (list) a list of background files that make up the scans.
+     |      bkgds : (list) a list of SingleSpectrum objects that make up
+     |              the backgrounds.
      |      changelog : (str) a string which contains the history of the data.
 Every
      |                  time a function is called, a line is written to describe
      |                  what happened and at what time.
 This is then added to the